kabanero-io/kabanero-foundation/design/digest.md

 - Kabanero unique experience dashboard extends views to examine applications built on the application stack.

+Note: Specific scenario based examples are presented in the `Putting it all together` section below.

 ## Main Feature design

 ### Best practice semver container registry tagging